The field of values bound on ideal GMRES: Introduction

-Hence, as pointed out by Starke in~\cite{T:St1994,St1997}, the bound (\ref{eqn:Starke}) improves Elman's bound~(\ref{eqn:Elman}).
-In~\cite[Corollary~6.2]{EiEr2001}, Eiermann and Ernst proved that (\ref{eqn:Starke}) holds for any nonsingular matrix $A$, i.e. they proved this bound without the assumption on the symmetric part of $A$.
+Hence, as pointed out by Starke in~\cite{T:St1994,St1997}, the bound (\ref{eqn:Starke}) improves Elman's bound~\eqref{eqn:Elman}.
+In~\cite[Corollary~6.2]{EiEr2001}, Eiermann and Ernst proved that the bound \eqref{eqn:Starke} holds for any nonsingular matrix $A\in {\mathbb C}^{n\times n}$.
+In particular, no assumption on the Hermitian part of $A$ is required.
+Note, however, that the bound \eqref{eqn:Starke} provides some information about the convergence of (worst-case) GMRES only when $0\notin\mathcal{F}(A)$, or, equivalently, $0\notin\mathcal{F}(A^{-1})$.